andrzejdus/software-engineering-good-code/README.md

 * when it comes you may have more knowledge how about the use of your code
 * it's easier to add code to simple API vs complex one

-## class should define what to do not how its done

 ## Demeter Law

 ## Heisenbugs